mrarlloyd/best-fit-user-matching/README.md

 # Best fit User matching

 A simple way to match users based on multiple attributes

+## Demo
+Take a look at the [demo](https://mrarlloyd.github.io/)

 ## Javascript